lmc-eu/jobs-ui/src/styleguide.md

 # <a name="changelog"></a>Changelog

 ## DEV
+- Add new component *drop-down*
 - Add new icon:
     - *check*
+- Edit visibility of *picker* component

 ## v4.18.0
 - Add new modifier to *typography* component: